JoshAshby/joshashby.github.io/projects.markdown

 {: .callout}
-Most of the projects listed here are **not** "finished" and many are in a state of maintenance or abandon, but I'm still proud of the lessons, ideas and experience that I extracted from them.
+Most of the projects listed here are **not** "finished" and many are in a state of maintenance or hibernation, but I still found the experience, lessons and ideas from them fulfilling.

 ---